 1. Train over the Forth to Dunfermline

 - Ten minutes walk from Dunfermline Town railway station is the modest 19th-century birthplace of Andrew Carnegie, who emigrated to America and became the world’s richest man, giving his name to the Carnegie Hall in New York.
-The museum is free and open daily (afternoons only on Sunday for most of the year).
+The museum is free and open daily.

 - Just beyond the museum is Pittencrieff Park, or “The Glen” as it’s known locally.
 Here you’ll find a ruined abbey, another museum and a peacock sanctuary.

 2. Bus to Culross

 Come out of Pittencrieff Park near the Art Deco Glen Pavilion, turn right up Coal Road, left on the main road to find a bus stop by Urquhart Crescent.
 The 8/8A buses from here run every hour to Culross (pronounced “Cooross”), a picturesque medieval village of cobbles and cottages, overlooking the Firth of Forth.

 - Culross Palace, a magnificent former merchant’s mansion (open from Easter), is the village’s main landmark.
 Its ochre walls and crow-stepped-gabled roof stand opposite the bus stop.
 The terraced garden above the palace has views across the Forth, as well as fruit and veg, fragrant herbs and flowers; there’s even a tiny orchard with mulberry, quince and fig trees and chickens ranging free and Bessies cafe serves garden produce.